 Since you insist, here it is.
 The truth.
 I am talking about werewolves.
 Not the ones you see on the telly.
 But the ones in reality, capable of devastation and not control.
 Monsters.
 Until you have a grasp of the world beyond ours, you would never genuinely understand.

 … Is it too late to ask if this is off the record?
 You’ve got to help me out.
 I’m risking it all here, Doc.
 Leaving behind a reason for you to commit me, so I may live the rest of my sentence within four cushioned walls in The Institution.
 No thanks.
 I’m all good with my cosy prison cell.

 What’s that?
 Now, you are pushing it.
-Believing me is the first step into the void of no return.
+Believing me is the first step into the lonely void.
+There is no return from here.
 What will others say, knowing that you are just as guilty of madness as a child killer like me?

 Then again, I am all too familiar with this act of yours.
 Like all white coats, you’d say anything to get answers that may justify my prison term.
 I don’t believe for a second that you’ve ever looked into the eyes of true evil, or you’d have known that I was only doing the right thing.

 God, it is my child I’m talking about.
 My blood.
 When did I become like this?
 He was no more than seven years of age, and the sole remnant memory of my late wife.
 I miss him, more than you know.
 But if you had seen his horrible face that night of the full moon, right before he had blinded me with his claw…

 Only the dead wouldn’t have fought back.
 And men like me don’t die easy.
 The next thing I learnt was the haunting sensation, of my serrated knife sinking into young flesh and soft bones.
 If only I knew who turned my son into that monster, I would…